The Backs

 The Backs is a picturesque area to the east of Queen's Road in the city of Cambridge, England, where several colleges of the University of Cambridge back on to the River Cam with their grounds covering both banks of the river.

-National Trust chairman Simon Jenkins has rated the view of The Backs and King's College as one of the top ten in England.
+In 2013, National Trust chairman Simon Jenkins included The Backs as one of his top ten views in England.

 The name

-The Backs refers to the backs of the colleges.
-The area consists of the rear grounds of the following colleges (north to south):
+The Backs refers to the colleges' backs.
+The region is made up of the following colleges' back grounds (from north to south):